blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 Before starting this tutorial, you will need to:
 1. Download [Bathurst_Tutorial_sentiment.csv](https://github.com/cShellinc/AzureMLTutorial_SentimentAnalysis)
 > To download the file from the link, click on Code and select Download Zip
-> Unzip the file and keep a note of where you have it as you will need it's location later in the tutorial
+> Unzip the file and **keep a note of where you have downloaded it** as you will need its location later in the tutorial

 ![download file](https://user-images.githubusercontent.com/55206834/86694747-e6403f00-bfd9-11ea-9069-397e50b29005.png)